 Thanks for reading.

 Protestantism has had a more positive view of sex than Catholicism because of its protest against enforced celibacy and emphasis on marriage and family as Christian callings.
 Did you know that there are Christian sex toy stores owned by evangelical Christians or that evangelical women have Christian sex toy parties?
-Evangelicals are into promoting satisfying Christian marriages and they apparently think that sex can be enhanced with the use of sex toys.
+These people are not “progressive Christians,” especially when it comes to abortion or homosexuality.
+But Evangelicals are into promoting satisfying Christian marriages and they apparently think that sex can be enhanced with the use of sex toys.
 Women especially are very interested in using dildos, vibrators, rubber penises and other sex enhancement equipment.
 I know gay men use sex toys too, although I don’t know about straight men.
 Since the claim is that these devices enhance actual sex, I guess the test is if the sex is better after using them.
-I know a gay guy (who writes to me occasionally) who likes anal sex and has been using a dildo since the COVID-19 pandemic has precluded getting together with a live partner.
-My guess is that he will be more than happy to experience the real thing when they are able to get together again.
+I suppose the same could be said of masturbating with the aid of a sex toy.
+Is it a more powerful sensation?

 Erection on Massage Table